 I've made nothing but disparaging remarks about my garden.

 Here is our first tomato.
 We have tomato Number 3 on the counter in the kitchen ripening.
 They've both (Number 1 and 2) tasted like a little piece of Heaven.
 These three tomatoes are the sum total (is that redundant?) of the ripe tomatoes so far...and it is the end of September, the beginning of fall!
 I AM sorely disappointed in the harvest so far.
-The squashes are another story.
-They are flourishing and quite surprising.

 I planted a Costata Romanesca in this spot but have a bright yellow/orange threesome growing beside a butternut-looking one.
 How does that happen?????
 I can hardly wait to try them out.